migmaq/titan1c/docs/CUSTOMIZATION.md

+# Customization of the dictionary

+This could look like a long design document for a complex set of features.

+Instead it is meant to be read as an alternative to a much more complex feature - end user configurable dictionary schema.

+## Talk to linguists first to try and make as universal an initial model as possible.

+In process.

 ## Customization by enabling and configuring optional features

+The base system can be the union of all the features we implement for all the language models we support.
+When a feature is disabled, it will not be visible in the UI or the at-rest data model (the .toml files).

+For example MikMaq Online needs support for all language text to be specified in multiple orthographies.
+If this feature was disabled, the multiple orthography UI would disappear (though it would still have some presence in the data model - the data model would fundamentally support multiple orthographies).

+Even things like revision control might be disablable.
+For a single person project, it might be needless complexity

 ## Customization by configuring generic fields

+We can implement lightweight generic extension data system like:

+### Attrs section on each lexeme

-- every entry can have an 'attrs' list, with a set of attr names and types defined as configuration data.
+Every entry can have an 'attrs' list, with a set of attr names and types defined as configuration data.

+This feature is used in the updated MikMaq Online, and made the model much nicer.
+There were a large number of seldom used, obscure attributes in the original - turning these into attrs was a big improvement.

+### Extension fields that are named in the configuration data

-- we can have extension fields - for example 'field1' in various places, that are enabled and provided with a UI prompt in the configuration data.
+We can have extension fields - for example 'field1' in various places, that are enabled and provided with a UI prompt in the configuration data.

 ## Customization using the configuration editing UI

+Common configuration, like editing enum values and enabling features should have UI so that it can be edited by non-technical users.
+(which will in turn update the .toml files that we are using for all our data).

 ## Customization with hand-edited configuration data